iloveitaly/hyper-focus/README.md

 ## Features

 - Fast, CLI-oriented tool
-- Configuration in a simple JSON file
+- Configuration in a simple JSON file ([here's an example](https://github.com/iloveitaly/dotfiles/blob/master/.config/focus/config.json))
 - Very memory efficient, even over long periods of time
 - No weird hangs or freezes like Focus app
 - Sleep watching functionality so I don't need to rely on the abandonded sleepwatcher tool